labtrac/test-documentation/documentation/setup.md

 To add a new Product click **Products** in the contents bar then **Add F2** at the top of the Labtrac screen.

 In the new window enter a Product Code and Description.
-To see our recommended coding system see [Product Codes](#ProductCodes)
+To see our recommended coding system see <a href="setup#productcodes">Product Codes</a>.

 ---